|

 just as suddenly I would start to receive my six-gallon bottles again.

+Perhaps it was a fluke with their supplier or something.
 I didn't call their customer service because I'd already made up my

 mind and because I was curious what they would do.
 After a couple of